Leica Q Typ 116 vs Sony A7S

 It is notable that the A7S has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The Q Typ 116 does not feature such a mic input.

-Both the Q Typ 116 and the A7S have been discontinued, but can regularly be found used on eBay.
+Both the Q Typ 116 and the A7S have been discontinued, but can regularly be found used on ebay.
 The A7S was replaced by the Sony A7S II, while the Q Typ 116 was followed by the Leica Q2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the Q Typ 116 and A7S can be found, respectively, in the Leica Q Typ 116 Manual (free pdf) or the online Sony A7S Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica Q Typ 116 or the Sony A7S – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.